DataDog/integrations-core/docs/dev/new_check_howto.md

    . venv/bin/activate
    ```

-   To exit the virtual environment, run `deactivate`.
+   **Tip**: If you ever need to exit the virtual environment, run `deactivate`.

-3. Ensure the Python `wheel` package is installed and up-to-date:
+1. Ensure the Python `wheel` package is installed and up-to-date:

    ```shell
    pip3 install wheel
    ```

-4. Install the [Developer Toolkit][7]:
+1. Install the [Developer Toolkit][7]:

    ```bash
    pip3 install "datadog-checks-dev[cli]"
    ```

-5. Optionally, if you cloned the `integrations-extras` to somewhere other than `$HOME/dd/`, adjust the configuration file:
+1. Optionally, if you cloned the `integrations-extras` to somewhere other than `$HOME/dd/`, adjust the configuration file:

    ```shell
    ddev config set extras "/path/to/integrations-extras"
    ```

-6. Set `integrations-extras` as the default working repository:
+1. Set `integrations-extras` as the default working repository:

    ```shell
    ddev config set repo extras